What are the signs of retaliation in the workplace?

 Forms of Retaliation

-Retaliation can take various forms, including:
+Retaliation can manifest in many forms, including:

 • Termination